 All building permit and trade permit applications are available for download but must be filed in person at the land use service counter, permits will not be accepted via e-mail, facsimile or mail.
 Along with a permit application proof of Insurance, copy of contractors registration if applicable, two sets of construction drawings and/or supporting documentation are required to be submitted.
 The Building Official advises when a property owner has hired a registered contractor to perform any regulated construction work the contractor should obtain the proper permits for the project.

 As a project is started and progresses the permit applicant is responsible to notify the Building Department when ready for the required inspections.
 Inspections are scheduled on a regular basis, a location and valid permit number is required when calling to request an inspection.
 Most inspection requests are scheduled within a 24 to 48-hour lead time but can be increased due to the number of inspection requests received.
 You must speak with someone to properly schedule your inspection no requests will be accepted by voicemail.
-CO inspections are conducted after the structure is completed.
+CO inspections are conducted after the structure is fully completed.

 Building Inspection Process